 The exhibition was organized by the Philadelphia Museum of Art and MAXXI---Museo nazionale delle arti del XXI secolo, Rome.

 The exhibition is made possible by The Pew Center for Arts & Heritage through the Philadelphia Exhibitions Initiative, and by The Andy Warhol Foundation for the Visual Arts and The Kathleen C. and John J. F. Sherrerd Fund for Exhibitions.
 Additional support is provided by Galleria Lia Rumma, Le Méridien Hotels, and GALLERIA CONTINUA, San Gimignano / Beijing / Le Moulin; by Christie’s, Luhring Augustine, Galleria Christian Stein, and Simon Lee Gallery; by Barbara B. and Theodore R. Aronson, Lynne and Harold Honickman, Jane and Leonard Korman, Harriet and Larry Weiss, and Sankey and Connie Williams; and by the Philip and Muriel Berman Foundation, Jill and Sheldon Bonovitz, and Jaimie and David Field.
-The catalogue is made possible by illycaffè and The Andrew W. Mellon Fund for Scholarly Publications.

 Carlos Basualdo • The Keith L. and Katherine Sachs Curator of

 Dorrance Special Exhibition Galleries, first floor

 Philadelphia Museum of Art • November 2, 2010 - January 17, 2011

 MAXXI Museo nazionale delle arti del XXI secolo, Roma • March 3 - June 26, 2011